jkennedy74/DataViz_Project_2/README.md

 # Planet Deforestation over Time and Species Density

-In this project we will demonstrate the relationships between Deforestation and Species Density over time.
+In this project we will demonstrate the relationships between global deforestation and species density over time.

 ## Dimensions to Explore
  - Time